 Recognizing its role, CKJS 810AM continuously aims to provide a medium dedicated to keeping Pinoys connected to their homeland and to the world; and in continuously promoting Filipino ingenuity, arts, music, culture and identity.

 To all our listeners, supporters and advertisers, “maraming salamat po” for always making CKJS a part of your family.

-(CREDIT: Special thank you Ms Emmie Joaquin for the valuable inputs.
+(CREDIT: Information from History of Canadian Broadcasting and Wikipedia.
+Special thank you Ms Emmie Joaquin for some valuable inputs.
 Photo credit: Maui Zamora and Josel Media)